jeeb/avisynth/distrib/Readme/readme_history.txt

   as mask/256 instead of mask/255.
 Since with such calculation maximum value was not the expected 1.0 but rather 255/256 (0.996) this case was specially treated as 1.0 to give Overlay proper results at least the the two extremes.
   But for example applying mask=129 to pixel=255 resulted in result_pixel=128 instead of 129.
 This was valid on higher bit depths as well.
+  Note 3.7.2 Test2 has a regression of broken maskless mode for 0<opacity<1 which was fixed in 3.7.2 test 3
 - Fix: Attempt to resolve deadlock when an Eval'd (Prefetch inside) Clip result is used in Invoke which calls a filter with GetFrame in its constructor.
   (AvsPMod use case which Invokes frame prop read / ConvertToRGB32 after having the AVS script evaluated)
   Remark: problem emerged in 3.7.1test22 which is trying to read frame properties of the 0th frame in its constructor.
   A similar deadlock situation was already fixed earlier in Neo branch and had been backported but it did not cover this use case.
+  Note: Prefetch(1) case was fixed in 3.7.2 Test3

 20220122 3.7.1a
 ---------------